Ghostery Review 2025: It's Like Ads Were Never There

 Bypassing paywall test

-Few ad blockers can bypass paywalls and unfortunately Ghostery is not one of them.
-We still were prompted to subscribe when clicking through articles from The Washington Post, Bloomberg and The Atlantic.
+Few ad blockers can bypass paywalls, and Ghostery isn't one of them.
+We were still prompted to subscribe when clicking through articles from The Washington Post, Bloomberg, and The Atlantic.

-What browsers and software is it compatible with?
+What browsers and software is Ghostery compatible with?

 The Ghostery extension is a powerful and versatile ad blocker that’s compatible with a number of popular web browsers, including Chrome, Firefox, and more.
 It also has an app for iOS.